openmas-ai/openmas/docs/configuration.md

     timeout: 30
 ```

 The `default_config` section provides base configuration values for all agents in the project.
-The `plugin_paths` section defines paths where OpenMAS will look for plugin modules (such as custom communicators).
+The `shared_paths` and `extension_paths` sections define locations where OpenMAS will look for project-specific shared code or framework extensions (like custom communicators).

 ### Environment Configuration Files